neoforged/Documentation/docs/entities/renderer.md

     LivingEntityRenderer-->MobRenderer;
     MobRenderer-->AgeableMobRenderer;
     AgeableMobRenderer-->HumanoidMobRenderer;
-    LivingEntityRenderer-->PlayerRenderer;
+    LivingEntityRenderer-->AvatarRenderer;

     class EntityRenderer,AbstractBoatRenderer,AbstractMinecartRenderer,ArrowRenderer,LivingEntityRenderer,MobRenderer,AgeableMobRenderer,HumanoidMobRenderer red;
-    class ArmorStandRenderer,PlayerRenderer blue;
+    class ArmorStandRenderer,AvatarRenderer blue;
 ```

 - `EntityRenderer`: The abstract base class.
 Many renderers, notably almost all renderers for non-living entities, extend this class directly.
 - `ArrowRenderer`, `AbstractBoatRenderer`, `AbstractMinecartRenderer`: These exist mainly for convenience, and are used as parents for more specific renderers.
 - `LivingEntityRenderer`: The abstract base class for renderers for [living entities][livingentity].
 Direct subclasses include `ArmorStandRenderer` and `PlayerRenderer`.
 - `ArmorStandRenderer`: Self-explanatory.
-- `PlayerRenderer`: Used to render players.
+- `AvatarRenderer`: Used to render avatars, such as players.
 Note that unlike most other renderers, multiple instances of this class used for different contexts may exist at the same time.
 - `MobRenderer`: The abstract base class for renderers for `Mob`s.
 Many renderers extend this directly.
 - `AgeableMobRenderer`: The abstract base class for renderers for `Mob`s that have child variants.
 This includes monsters with child variants, such as hoglins.
 - `HumanoidMobRenderer`: The abstract base class for humanoid entity renderers.
 Used by e.g. zombies and skeletons.